palaxi0/klagan/README.md

-# Simple Baseic selenium scrapping wikipedia
+# Simple Basic selenium scrapping wikipedia

 To run it, simply create a new venv
 Run the requirements.txt with pip